 Say you are writing blog posts about Ruby on Rails, for example, because your business hinges on that technology.
-Say your post is so high-level and complex that the corporate technician who is reading it, the guy who is interested in buying what you’re selling, doesn’t feel comfortable forwarding it on to his boss.
-He knows his boss won’t understand all the technical jargon, and he knows that while the blog post was fascinating, it’s not something he can use to convince his boss that he needs to buy what you’re selling.
+Say your post is so high-level and complex that the technician who is reading it, the guy who is interested in buying what you’re selling, doesn’t feel comfortable forwarding it on to his boss (who is decidedly not technical).
+He knows his boss won’t understand all the jargon, and he knows that while the blog post was fascinating to him, it’s not something he can use to convince his boss to buy what you’re selling.

-In that case, even though you wrote for your audience (the technician), your blog post failed to do what it was ultimately supposed to do (help you sell your product or service).
+In that case, even though you wrote for your audience (the technician), your blog post failed to do what it was ultimately supposed to do (help that technician solve his problem).

-Instead, think about writing for a technically-savvy high-schooler.
-This guy is in school, so he is exposed to higher-level language, but he actually responds best to simple explanations.
-When he is asked to read a textbook that is too complex, he gets frustrated – and he doesn’t learn.
+A good way to know where to draw the line between “technical enough to reveal your expertise” and “too technical to make sense to anyone outside a narrow niche” is to think about writing to savvy high-schooler.
+This high-schooler is exposed to higher-level language in his daily school routine, but he actually responds best to simple explanations.
+When he is asked to read a textbook that is too complex, he gets frustrated — and he doesn’t learn.
 Simplified explanations trump sophisticated language for this guy.

 2. Use analogies and examples

 Do you see what I did above?
 I gave you an example of how overly sophisticated writing can stop your business blog from doing its job.
-This is something that you might be able to relate to in your own life.
-This example illustrated my point.
+This scenario is something that you might be able to relate to in your own life.
+The example illustrated my point.

-Another great writing tool for blogs is the analogy.
-An analogy is a comparison between two things – it explains a concept in terms that your readers will understand.
-A good analogy can help your readers see something in a new way.
+In addition to examples, another great writing tool for blogs is the analogy.
+An analogy is a comparison between two things, and it can help your readers see something in a new way.
 Some examples of analogies: